Couroutines#

 However, this allocation requirement is not usually a problem for

-coroutines, since they would need to dynamically allocate storage anyway if they would need to use nanosenders that wouldn’t fit inside of anamongoc_box
+amongoc_emittercoroutines, since they would need to dynamically allocate storage anyway if they would need to use nanosenders that wouldn’t fit inside of anamongoc_box.Reference parameter lifetime can be tricky to deal with.
+This is managable, but requires care.

 A